hanrichard/Notebook/aws/aws learning doc/IAM.md

+### role
+one service can use other service, ec2 can use s3

 - identity-based policy - attached to an IAM identity (user, group of users, role)
 - resouseces-based policy- grant permission to the principal (account, user, role)